flenniken/statictea/docs/matches.md

 and underscores limited to a total of 64 characters.

-No space is allowed between the function name and the left parentheses.
+No space is allowed between the function name and the left parentheses or bracket.

-Return three groups, the leading whitespace and the dotNames and the optional left parentheses.
+Return three groups, the leading whitespace, the dotNames and the optional left parentheses or bracket.
 The length returned includes the optional trailing whitespace.

 ```nim
 proc matchDotNames(line: string; start: Natural = 0): Option[Matches]